AlonBS/Ray_Tracer/README.md

 		to name a few.
 See full list here: http://freeimage.sourceforge.net/features.html).
 		A defined texture will be automatically assigned with an index (starting with 0), for being able to bind it to an object (see below).
-	bindTextrue <index_i> - Binds a previously defined texture with the given index.
+	bindTexture <index_i> - Binds a previously defined texture with the given index.
 Any object (primitive or model) created from this point on, will be assigned with this texture (assuming it supports textures mapping and/or those mapping were given before).
 	unbindTexture - unbind the last bound texture.
 Any object created from this point on, will not have textures